 Trust assets will not have to pass through the probate process.
 Beneficiaries of trusts will receive their trust benefits immediately in accordance with the instructions laid out in the document.

 Unlike wills, which go through public probate proceedings, the distribution of assets in a trust will remain private and confidential.

 Trusts can distribute assets to beneficiaries in many different ways.
 Perhaps the estate planner prefers an heir receive an inheritance in monthly installments over the span of a decade.
 This and more can be achieved with a well-planned “spendthrift trust.”

 Parents of special needs children can set up a trust funded by a life insurance policy at death or with personal assets.
 This trust provides a higher quality of life for the child while retaining the child’s government benefits.

 Individuals who need to go into a nursing home can move their personal assets into a trust to receive Medicaid benefits without exhausting their personal assets on long-term care expenses.

-If you’re ready to create a strategic plan for your family’s future, seek out an estate planning lawyer you can trust at Moore Law in Tucson.
-At Moore Law, we will ask all the right questions to make sure your will or trust fulfills the needs, wants and wishes of you and your family.
+If you’re ready to create a strategic plan for your family’s future, seek out an estate planning lawyer you can trust at the Moore Law Firm, in Tucson.
+We will ask all the right questions to make sure your will or trust fulfills the needs, wants and wishes of you and your family.